justin830827/Market-Recommendation-of-Product-Category-based-on-Customer-Segmentation/README.md

 # Market Recommendation of Product Category based on Customer Segmentation

-This project construct under python3 environment and some of graph analysis run on the jupyter notebook for CSC 522 ALDA course project.
+This project constructs under python3 environment and some of graph visuals on the jupyter notebook for CSC 522 ALDA course project.
 To set up the enviornment please follow the steps.

 ## Install Pyhton3 environment and jupyter notebook
 First, install python3 environment and jupyter notebook.
 It can be used either [homebrew](https://brew.sh/) or [anaconda](https://docs.anaconda.com/anaconda/install/).